 Answer: Contact the Jury Commission, Payroll Department, 215-683-7193.

-Mail or fax a completed Transcript Order Form requesting the notes of testimony to the Official Court Reporter, 215-683-8005.
+A completed Request for Transcript form requesting notes of testimony of a hearing or trial must be emailed to the following email address: email@example.com.
+If you do not have access to electronic mail, you may FAX the Request for Transcript form to 215-683-8005.
 Include on the form the exact date of the hearing, the name of the presiding judge, the name of the case and/or defendant's name, and your phone number.
 We cannot assist you without the above information.

 Answer: The law permits a court to issue a Protection From Abuse Order (PFA) directing the defendant to: